-- spiritual gifts, public worship, the resurrection of Christ, full-time vocational ministry, and giving to the local church.
-DL. - BI 620 Isaiah (3) This course is an in-depth study that trains the student to interpret and explain the rich Messianic passages in the book of Isaiah. - BI 622 Romans (3) Students engage in a detailed exposition of the book of Romans, comprehending its theology at much greater depth than is achieved in a survey course.
-Fall odd, DL. - BI 627 Pastoral Epistles (3) This careful exposition of I and II Timothy and Titus teaches the student the doctrinal basis and biblical principles for Christian ministry. - BI 634 Epistle to the Hebrews (3) The student learns the background of the Epistle to the Hebrews and demonstrates understanding of a thorough exposition of the epistle. - BI 635 Christ in the Old Testament (3) Students examine selected Old Testament passages which point to the Messiah and His second coming.
-DL. - BI 639 Johannine Epistles and Jude (3) Students engage in a thorough exposition of the epistles of John and Jude, giving emphasis to love, Christian hospitality, and defending the faith.
-DL. - BI 640 Doctrine and History of Preservation of the Text (3) The doctrine of Bibliology is explored with an emphasis on the biblical and historical definition of the preservation of the Holy Bible.
-Students examine the history of the doctrine of preservation as well as the history of biblical truth in its manuscript and printed form.
-Spring odd, Summer even, DL. - BI 643 The Life and Epistles of Peter (3) This course begins with a chronology of Peter's life as revealed in the New Testament, followed by exposition of the Epistles of I and II Peter.
-Students articulate such vital themes as our hope in Christ, preservation of Scripture, suffering as a Christian, and steadfastness in the last days. - BI 646 The Pastoral Epistles: New Testament Principles for Pastoring (3) The Pastoral Epistles are discussed and applied to vibrant pastoral ministry.
-Instruction combines sound Bible exposition and pastoral experience to instill the vision and expertise needed for a growing local church. - BI 652 Studies in Philippians: A Biblical Guideline for Missions (3) This practical study of Paul's prison epistle to Philippi will help the student to promote outreach at home and abroad.
-All Christian workers should grasp a biblical burden for missions and will become

-- better equipped to train, encourage, and motivate believers to answer God's call to missions. - BI 670 Jeremiah and Lamentations (3) This detailed exposition of the books of Jeremiah and Lamentations focuses the student on applications for the pastor, the local church, and the individual believer. - BI 673 Proverbs (3) The wisdom shared through the book of Proverbs contains practical lessons for the Christian today.
+- BI 610 Daniel (3) As a key eschatological book, Daniel provides lessons of great importance to the Christian today.
+Students examine the book verse by verse, learning major themes and discussing issues pertinent to the church.
+Online. - BI 613 Joshua, Judges, Ruth (3) An exposition of the books of Joshua, Judges, and Ruth that equips the student to articulate greater understanding of Old Testament theology. - BI 614 Revelation (3) An exposition of the book of Revelation with emphasis placed upon Christ as the central Person of the book.
+Students learn practical lessons of faithfulness and service to God in these final days before Christ's return.
+Spring even, Online. - BI 618 I and II Corinthians (3) Students analyze the church problems addressed by Paul: factionalism; immorality; church discipline; Christians taking other believers to court; and marriage, divorce, and remarriage.
+They also study the teachings of Paul regarding spiritual gifts, public worship, the resurrection of Christ, full-time vocational ministry, and giving to the local church.
+Online. - BI 620 Isaiah (3) This course is an in-depth study that trains the student to interpret and explain the rich Messianic passages in the book of Isaiah. - BI 622 Romans (3) Students engage in a detailed exposition of the book of Romans, comprehending its theology at much greater depth than is achieved in a survey course.
+Fall odd, Online. - BI 627 Pastoral Epistles (3) This careful exposition of I and II Timothy and Titus teaches the student the doctrinal basis and biblical principles for Christian ministry. - BI 634 Epistle to the Hebrews (3) The student learns the background of the Epistle to the Hebrews and demonstrates understanding of a thorough exposition of the epistle. - BI 635 Christ in the Old Testament (3) Students examine selected Old Testament passages which point to the Messiah and His second coming.
+Online. - BI 639 Johannine Epistles and Jude (3) Students engage in a thorough exposition of the epistles of John and Jude, giving emphasis to love, Christian hospitality, and defending the faith.
+Online. - BI 643 The Life and Epistles of Peter (3) This course begins with a chronology of Peter's life as revealed in the New Testament, followed by exposition of the Epistles of I and II Peter.
+Students articulate such vital themes as our hope in Christ, preservation of Scripture, suffering as a Christian, and steadfastness in the last days. - BI 670 Jeremiah and Lamentations (3) This detailed exposition of the books of Jeremiah and Lamentations focuses the student on applications for the pastor, the local church, and the individual believer.
+Online. - BI 673 Proverbs (3) The wisdom shared through the book of Proverbs contains practical lessons for the Christian today.
 Students examine practical applications of wisdom to daily living.
-DL. - BI 674 Job, Ecclesiastes, and Song of Solomon (3) This in-depth study of Job, Ecclesiastes, and the Song of Solomon teaches the student applications of godly wisdom to successful Christian living.
-DL. - BI 675 Genesis (3) This exegetical study of the book of Genesis achieves much greater depth than is possible in a survey course and trains students to defend the biblical doctrine of creation and the biblical history of mankind.
-Fall even, DL. - BI 676 Job (3) This course is an in-depth study of the life and circumstances of the man Job.
+Online. - BI 674 Job, Ecclesiastes, and Song of Solomon (3) This in-depth study of Job, Ecclesiastes, and the Song of Solomon teaches the student applications of godly wisdom to successful Christian living.
+Online. - BI 675 Genesis (3) This exegetical study of the book of Genesis achieves much greater depth than is possible in a survey course and trains students to defend the biblical doctrine of creation and the biblical history of mankind.
+Fall even, Online. - BI 676 Job (3) This course is an in-depth study of the life and circumstances of the man Job.
 Students will interpret and apply the theological and practical implications of the book. - BI 684 Life and Teachings of Jesus (3) Students examine the life and teachings of Jesus based on a harmony of the four Gospels.
 Helpful backgrounds from the Intertestamental period are referenced.
-Fall even, DL.
+Fall even, Online.